designstem/projects/spirals/index.md

  <img src="./images/tower-05.jpg" style="width:100%; height:auto;" />

  Stick the stairs in the column.
 Use the direction of the black helix line.
 For every stair, bend the narrow white part of the triangle up to the dotted line so to form a right angle with the rest grey part.
-Glue the stairs in the column, at the level of the black horizontal line.
+Glue the stairs in the column at the level of the black horizontal line.

 </div>
 <div>